-SRST 598: Focuses on projects related to sport and/or recreation studies.
-Offered by Sport and Recreation Studies.
+Focuses on projects related to sport and/or recreation studies.
+Offered by School of Sport/Rec/Tour Mgmt.
 May be repeated within the degree for a maximum 6 credits.

 Course Overview

 Topics related to sport management/sport and recreation studies.
 In particular, seven (7) topics will be covered in class: